 And what about all the jobs that would be created – 57 workers were recently sacked by the operator of the 3rd terminal, Hutchison.
 But it isn’t here that jobs are needed.
 In the Botany municipality the ratio of jobs per resident is almost 3:1.
 Port Kembla and the Hunter are where the jobs are needed but when Botany was approved investment in the Hunter Economic Zone, created to support an expanded container port, subsequently dried up.

 At the Commission of Inquiry the Sydney Ports environmental consultant said that Penrhyn Estuary would decline if the expansion did not go ahead.
 The main purpose of Penrhyn was to protect shorebirds including target migratory species.
-At a recent Port Botany Community Consultative Committee meeting the Port Authority reported:
+At a Port Botany Community Consultative Committee meeting in August 2015 the Port Authority reported:

 Of the six target species, targets for five of the six have not been met.